 You may not have heard of the town of Fatima, Portugal, located about 70 miles north of Lisbon.
 While the city only has a population of 11,000, thousands more make a pilgrimage to Fatima each year.
 This year even more pilgrims are expected to flock to Fatima since it is the 100 year anniversary of the events that started it all.
 Since we were so close, we thought might as well make our own Fatima pilgrimage and learn what all the fuss is about.

-I was really intrigued to know why a Fatima pilgrimage became so popular.
+I was really intrigued to know why a Fatima Portugal pilgrimage became so popular.
 Between May and October of 1917, three young children, Lucia Santos and her cousins, Jacinta and Francisco Marto, reported visions of the Virgin Mary on the 13th day of each month at approximately noon.

 Mary urged the children to do penance and to make sacrifices to save sinners.
-She also explained to the children that war is a punishment for sin and warned that God would further reprimand the world for its disobedience by means of war, hunger and the persecution of the Church.
+She also explained to the children that war is a punishment for sin.
+Mary warned that God would further reprimand the world for its disobedience by means of war, hunger and the persecution of the Church.
 Additionally, Lucia said that the Lady asked them to say the Rosary every day, reiterating many times that the Rosary was the key to peace.

-At first, no one believed them and they faced ridicule.
+At first, no one believed the children and they faced ridicule.
 Their parents and city officials asked them to retract their story, but the children stood their ground.
 During the last apparition on October 13th, 1917, there were 70,000 people present.
 The Lady told them that she was the “Lady of the Rosary” and that a chapel was to be built in her honor.

 Jacinta and Francisco both died at a very young age.
 Lucia devoted her life to God and became a nun.
 She lived to be 97.
 On February 13, 2008 (the third anniversary of her death) Pope Benedict XVI announced that in the case of Sister Lúcia he would waive the five-year waiting period before opening a cause for beatification, a step toward canonization.